imran7rassi/Imarns-Tech-Blog/README.md

 ## Description

 This is a CMS-style blog site similar to a Wordpress site, where developers can publish their blog posts and comment on other developers’ posts as well.
 This Tech Blog is a CMS style project utilising the MVC structure, routes, SQL and Handlebars templating.
 In this website, users can view/edit posts, leave comments login and register.
 Bootstrap is used as the primary CSS styling.

+<a href="https://cryptic-beyond-70386.herokuapp.com/">Heroku</a> and also can got through the localhost:4050 .

 ## Table of Contents